-Your doctor may suggest you try drugs that curb your immune system after you've already had other treatments for Crohn's disease.
-These drugs can play a key role in keeping flare-ups away.
+Your doctor may suggest you take drugs that curb your immune system after you've already tried other treatments for Crohn's disease.
+These medications can play a key role in curbing flare-ups.

 How They Work

 The inflammation is a result of a complicated set of events in your body.
 Taking drugs that curb the immune system, as well as other drugs like steroids and antibiotics, can break the process that leads to inflammation.
-This will ease your symptoms and keep flare-ups away.
+This will ease your symptoms and help prevent flares.

 There are several situations in which your doctor might turn to these drugs to treat your Crohn's:

 Steroids Aren't Working.
 Sometimes you get immune system drugs after you've already been treated with steroids.
-Your doctor might turn to them if the steroids aren't effective or are only partly effective.
-Or there might be a concern that you're becoming too dependent on steroids to reduce inflammation.
+Your doctor might have you use them if the steroids aren't helping or are only partly effective.
+Or there might be a concern that you're becoming too dependent on steroids to lower inflammation.

 Keep Flares Away.
 Immune system drugs can help keep your Crohn's symptoms from coming back.
-But it may take up to 3 months before they take effect.
+It may take up to 3 months before they take effect.